Martine Gutierrez

 Gutierrez received her BFA from the Rhode Island School of Design in 2012.
 She is also a published musician and has produced several commercial videos.
 Gutierrez lives and works in New York.

+Gutierrez will debut a new performance in the forthcoming 2026 Whitney Biennial.
+In 2025, she won a Guggenheim Fellowship.
 In 2024, Gutierrez's landmark body of work ANTI-ICON: Apokalypsis was the focus of a solo exhibition at the Polygon Gallery in Vancouver, Canada.
 Recently, her work has also been featured in solo and group exhibitions at the Museum of Contemporary Art San Diego, CA (2025); National Museum of Women in the Arts, DC (2025); Crystal Bridges Museum of American Art, AR (2025); Museu de Arte de São Paulo, Brazil (2024); Museum of Modern Art, NY (2024); Los Angeles County Museum of Art, CA (2024) Museum of Modern Art, NY (2024); Whitney Museum of American Art, NY (2024); Fondation Carmignac, Hyères, France (2024); Sainsbury Centre, Norwich, UK (2024); Pérez Art Museum, FL (2023); and Smithsonian American Art Museum, DC (2023), among others.

 Her work has been acquired by the Allen Memorial Art Museum at Oberlin College, OH; Bowdoin College Museum of Art, ME; Cantor Arts Center at Stanford University, CA; Fralin Museum of Art at the University of Virginia, VA; Frances Lehman Loeb Art Center, NY; Hood Museum of Art at Dartmouth College, NH; McNay Art Museum, TX; Middlebury College Museum of Art, VT; Milwaukee Art Museum, WI; Modern Art Museum of Fort Worth, TX; Mount Holyoke College Art Museum, MA; Museum of Contemporary Art San Diego, CA; Museum of Contemporary Photography at Columbia College, IL; Museum of Modern Art, NY; National Gallery of Art, DC; New Britain Museum of American Art, CT; Rhode Island School of Design Museum, RI; Rockwell Museum, NY; Rose Art Museum at Brandeis University, MA; San Francisco Museum of Modern Art, CA; Smithsonian American Art Museum, DC; Solomon R. Guggenheim Museum, NY; Tang Museum at Skidmore College, NY; Wake Forest University Art Collection, NC; and the Whitney Museum of American Art, NY, among other institutions.